drakeapps/pws-publish/README.md

 Create an API key and Application Key under your [Ambient Weather account](https://ambientweather.net/account)

-You will need to have either `--wunderground` or `--ambient-weather` as arguments, or it won't connect to either.
+You will need to have either `--wunderground`, `--ambient-weather`, `--ambient-proxy` as arguments, or it won't connect to anything.

+## Ambient Proxy

+[ambient-proxy](https://github.com/drakeapps/ambient-proxy) is a simple node websocket server that's just replaying the data received from the Ambient Weather Realtime API.
+I have continuously had issues with the Ambient Weather socket-io API, but have had zero issues with the node one.

+This is a way to use the Node library but maintain all the

+There is a docker-compose target, `publish-ambient-proxy`, that will pull and run the proxy.
+This uses the same environment variables as the normal Ambient Weather container.

 ## Command Line Arguments